 Hanken offers a Master’s Program in Economics and Business Administration in English.
 This is a two-year leadership and business program, in which students can choose between many different specializations.
 For applicants applying in the rolling admission, Business & Management specialization is open.

 The admission round to MSc in Economics and Business Administration for students applying with degrees from outside Finland is divided into 2 rounds:

 The following specialization will be open for regular admission:

 - Master of Science in Economics and Business Administration

 - 2 years = 120 ECTS

 The application process through Edunation is fast and simple.
-Students are pre-screened on a first come, first served basis.
-If you fulfil the admission requirements, you can get conditional acceptance in four weeks.
+Students are pre-screened on a first-come, first-served basis.
+If you fulfill the admission requirements, you can get conditional acceptance in four weeks.

-Applicants for the BSc in Economics and Business Administration need to have the following the educational background to be eligible for admission:
+Applicants for the Master in Economics and Business Administration in the regular admission need to have the following the educational background to be eligible for admission:

-To be eligible for admission, applicants need to have one of the following:
+To be eligible for regular admission, applicants need to have one of the following: